What is CLEP?

 ULM policy prohibits a student from earning credit through CLEP during the semester in which they are scheduled to graduate.
 Therefore, all CLEP exams MUST be completed and credit posted prior to a student's final semester.

-NOTE: Examinations may be taken at any test center (website link) offering CLEP examinations; however, only the examinations listed above will be accepted for credit, provided official score reports are sent to ULM.
-In addition, other CLEP examination titles may be taken at the ULM Testing Center, regardless of whether they are accepted for credit at ULM.
-It is the student’s responsibility to confirm that a test is accepted at the attending institution for the course credit being sought.
+Examinations may be taken at any test center (website link) offering CLEP examinations; however, only the examinations listed above will be accepted for credit, provided official score reports are sent to ULM.
+The student should contact the test center directly for registration procedures.
+It is the student’s responsibility to confirm that an exam is accepted for their major at ULM prior to taking the exam.

 Score Reports and Passing Score Information at ULM